-The first prophecy regarding Christ is found in Genesis 3:15.
-“And I will put enmity between you (serpent) and the woman, and between your seed and her seed; it shall bruise your head and you shall bruise his heal.”
-Isaiah 07:14 recorded, “Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”
-Matthew 01:23 regarded Isaiah 07:14 as having been fulfilled in Mary giving birth to Jesus.
-In Revelation 12 it is Satan the great dragon or ancient serpent that persecutes the woman and her child.
+The first prophecy regarding Christ is found in Genesis 3:15, “And I will put enmity between you (serpent) and the woman, and between your seed and her seed; it shall bruise your head and you shall bruise his heal.”
+Isaiah 7:14 recorded, “Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.”
+Matthew 1:23 regarded Isaiah 7:14 as having been fulfilled in Mary giving birth to Jesus.
+In Revelation 12, it is Satan the great dragon and the ancient serpent that persecutes the woman and her child.

 What does this mean?
-From the beginning of human existence the male has blamed the female for his failures (Gen.3:12, II Cor.11:3).
+From the beginning of human existence the male has blamed the female for his failures (Genesis 3:12, II Corinthians 11:3).
 It was the woman that initiated sin and separation from God and it is a woman, rather a virgin that gave birth to the Savior that brings man back to God.
-Man added to the guilt of separation but nothing to restoring humans to God.
-God could do without a man but not without a woman.
-The role of a male is minor to the role of the female in crashing the head of Satan or sin.
-In Eve’ seed, life turned to death and in Mary’s seed death turned back into life.
-It is unfortunate that many Christians do not render the proper respect to Mary for her willingness to serve as the handmaid of the Lord (Lk.1:38).
+Man added to the guilt of separation, but nothing to restoring humans to God.
+God could do without a man, but not without a woman.
+The role of a male is minor to the role of the female in crashing the head of Satan and sin.
+In Eve’s seed, life turned to death and in Mary’s seed death turned back into life.
+It is unfortunate that many Christians do not render the proper respect to Mary for her willingness to serve as the handmaid of the Lord (Luke 1:38).